-When visiting the Big Easy for Mardi Gras, it’s important to make your lodging reservations early as places tend to book up fast.
-We recommend reserving as early as the summer if you hope to get a balcony or location near the French Quarter, or some walkable destination near the parade route.
+When visiting the Big Easy for Mardi Gras, it’s important to make your lodging reservations early, as places tend to book up fast.
+We recommend reserving as early as the summer if you hope to get a balcony, a location near the French Quarter, or some walkable destination near the parade route.
 If a hotel is not your speed, there are numerous vacation rentals throughout the districts to accommodate you, your significant other, and anyone else along for the Carnival in this jazz-centric destination.

-When it comes down to choose lodging during Mardi Gras, options are varied, but some classics always remain.
-These are our top 17 picks of best hotels to stay in New Orleans during Mardi Gras.
+When it comes to choosing lodging during the craziness of Mardi Gras (or any time of year!), options are varied, but some classics always stay near the top of the list.
+These are our top picks of the best hotels near Mardi Gras that will put you close to all the action.

 Located in the heart of the historic French Quarter, the Cornstalk Hotel is right in the center of it all.
 The Victorian hotel has 14 private rooms all decorated with luxurious antiquities and historic charm.
 Because of its small size, the hotel offers privacy and quiet for when you tire of all of the Mardi Gras excitement.
 With free Wi-Fi and affordable convenient parking, your stay will be stress-free and action-packed.
 As we mentioned earlier, the closer location go quickly, so book early!